Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 The SQL code and the CSV file can be found in the repository.

 Calculated columns for the unit cost of standard, poster and gloss paper were added using DAX.

+## Edit 3

+Imported data from Postgres database.

+## Edit 4

+Added two additional dashboards for revenue contribution and paper types

+Remodeled the dataset and assigned the orders table as the facts table